wjaekle/heart_project/README.md

-This is a display of machine learning models attempting to predict heart disease outcomes.
+This is an exploratory of machine learning models attempting to predict heart disease outcomes.

-the only data file is stored in data as a csv
+All data is stored as a singular .csv in /data/

-src/eda_prep.ipynb is all eda prep done on the data set, no models are trained in it, however it provides a good overview of the dataset and its limitations
+src/eda_prep.ipynb contains all EDA done on the data set, no models are trained in it, however it provides a good overview of the dataset and it's limitations

-src/MLPipelines.ipynb contains all of the model creation, currently 5 models, obtaining a variety of evaluations.
+src/MLPipelines.ipynb contains all of the model creation, currently 5 models, each compared with one another using a variety of metrics.